camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 #### Throttling

-The throttling when actively acting on the current rate (different from simply being enabled), will show in every panel in Grafana with an underlying yellow bar to show the period where this was active.
+The throttling, when actively acting on the current rate (different from simply being enabled), will show in every panel in Grafana with an underlying yellow bar to show the period where this was active.